jakazzy/exercise-tracker/backend/README.md

-This is an exercise tracker app with inspiration from similar project by Freecodecamp.
+This is an exercise tracker app with inspiration from project by Freecodecamp.
 This app has these features:
 User can signup/loggin
 signup